Significant-Gravitas/AutoGPT/autogpts/forge/README.md

 ### 🌌 Dive into the Universe of Auto-GPT Creation! 🌌

 Ever dreamt of becoming the genius behind an AI agent?
-Dive into the *Auto-GPT-Forge*, where **you** become the creator!
+Dive into the *Forge*, where **you** become the creator!

 ---